sindresorhus/fix-path/readme.md

 > Fix the `$PATH` on OS X when run from a GUI app

-Apps on OS X doesn't inherit the `$PATH` defined in your dotfiles (.bashrc/.bash_profile/.zshrc/etc).
+Useful for Electron/NW.js apps as GUI apps on OS X doesn't inherit the `$PATH` defined in your dotfiles *(.bashrc/.bash_profile/.zshrc/etc)*.

-Useful for Electron/NW.js apps so you can spawn binaries.

 ## Install